Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: The 2DPP Problem

 Let the permutations $\Pb_{\pi_R}$ and $\Qb_{\pi_C}$ be used to minimize the number of non-empty cyclic diagonals in $\Ab'=\Pb_{\pi_R}\,\Ab\,\Qb^{\top}_{\pi_C}$.
 With $\Ab'$, there are three steps to compute $\yb$:

-We outline three common deployment patterns; in each case, $\Ab$ is assumed to correspond to a {\em model} and its owner generates $(\Pb_{\pi_R},\Qb_{\pi_C})$, and $\Ab'$ in plaintext form.
+We outline three common deployment patterns; in each case, $\Ab$ is assumed to correspond to a {\em model}, and its owner generates $(\Pb_{\pi_R},\Qb_{\pi_C})$, and $\Ab'$ in plaintext form.\\

-{\bf{\underline{Scenario 1} - Encrypted matrix (model to client)}:} The model owner encrypts $\Ab'$ and sends it to the client (or deploys it to a public storage).
-S/he also shares $\Qb_{\pi_C}$ so the client can form $\xb'=\Qb_{\pi_C}\xb$ as the preprocessing step.
-The client evaluates $Enc(\yb')=Enc(\Ab')\xb'$ using HE-supported plaintext-ciphertext primitives as available, sends $Enc(\yb')$ back to the model owner, which is first decrypted and then repermuted via $\yb=\Pb_{\pi_R}^{\top}\yb'$ and sent back to the client.
+{\bf{\underline{Scenario 1} - Encrypted matrix (model to client)}:} The model owner encrypts $\Ab'$ and sends it to the client.
+She also shares $\Qb_{\pi_C}$ so the client can form $\xb'=\Qb_{\pi_C}\xb$.
+The client evaluates $Enc(\yb')=Enc(\Ab')\xb'$ using HE-supported plaintext-ciphertext primitives as available, sends $Enc(\yb')$ back to the model owner, which is first decrypted and then repermuted via $\yb=\Pb_{\pi_R}^{\top}\yb'$ and sent back to the client.\\